 If I consider how much I love poached eggs and how often I make them, this recipe whilst extremely basic is fairly revolutionary.
 It has saved me so much time.
 I have told a few people about this 30-second quick poached technique’ and some have said it has ‘changed their life’.

-I do love poaching eggs the traditional way in slightly acidulated water, but when I’m making myself a quick breakfast, it is hardly worth all the effort to heat a deep pot of water to poach one egg.
+I do love poaching eggs the traditional way, but when I’m making myself a quick breakfast, it is hardly worth all the effort to heat a deep pot of water to poach one egg.

 This winter I have been loving them on smashed avo, and I love rye bread toast.

 How to poach an egg in a microwave:

 They have to be free-range and fresh.
 Any way you look at it, they are just so much better.